Table of Contents

 • Locate payment methods using "Quickpay payment window"

-• Edit the each payment using "Quickpay payment window" - on the tab "Provider" in section "General" set the "Error template" field to "Nothing selected" or edit the template to ensure it does not render customer information
+• On the "Provider" tab, in the "General" section, set the "Error template" field to "Nothing selected", or update the template to ensure it does not render customer information

 • Update the QuickPayPaymentWindow CheckoutHandler provided by DynamicWeb.